-Munemichi Myochin, 52nd family head (father), had to go through a hard time and thought of making wind chimes by using the skill of Hibashi (metal fire chopsticks).
+Munemichi, 52nd family head (father), had to go through a hard time and thought of making wind chimes by using the skill of Hibashi (metal fire chopsticks).
 By trial and error, he succeeded in completing Hibashi Furin, a wind chime in Hibashi shape, which sounds so incredibly beautiful that they became well-known souvenirs and specialties in Himeji.
-In fact, the quality of sound has been highly appreciated by prestigious musicians, sound experts such as Isao Tomita, one of the most important composers who pioneered electric music using synthesizers.
-Tomita made it his signature tune, which was used for the opening ceremony of The Olympic Games.
-Tomita entertained his friends from overseas such as Stevie Wonder and Michel Jackson with the sound of Myochin Hibashi and Japanese sake.
+In fact, the quality of sound has been highly appreciated by prestigious musicians, sound experts such as the late Isao Tomita, one of the most important composers who pioneered electric music using synthesizers.
+Tomita made it his signature tune, which was used for the opening ceremony of the Tokyo Olympics.
+Tomita entertained his friends from overseas such as Stevie Wonder with the sound of Myochin Hibashi and Japanese sake.
 Stevie Wonder praised its sound by calling it “the Enigma of the East”.

 Since 1964, the timbre of Myochin Fire Chopsticks has been used to test the sound quality of SONY microphones.
 Myochin also collaborated with the watch and clock manufacturer SEIKO to make a special sound for their products.

 Munemichi is nearly 80 years old.
 The head of the family decided to let his son Munetaka succeed to Myochin’s name as the head of the family 53rd generation, in May 2021.